awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_FragmentSelector.md

 Describes the time stamp range and time stamp origin of a range of fragments\.

+Only fragments with a start time stamp greater than or equal to the given start time and less than or equal to the end time will be returned\.
+For example, if a stream contains fragments with the following start time stamps:
++ 00:00:00
++ 00:00:02
++ 00:00:04
++ 00:00:06

+ A fragment selector range with a start time of 00:00:01 and end time of 00:00:04 would return the fragments with start times of 00:00:02 and 00:00:04\.

 ## Contents<a name="API_reader_FragmentSelector_Contents"></a>

  **FragmentSelectorType**   <a name="KinesisVideo-Type-reader_FragmentSelector-FragmentSelectorType"></a>